Mohammad Tawhidi: Reception

-Some Muslims find his public rhetoric divisive, claiming it alienates ordinary believers and exacerbates existing tensions between Muslim and non-Muslim communities.
-Tawhidi’s frequent appearances in Western media, where he often harshly criticizes some mainstream Islamic practices, have led some to label him as a tool for perpetuating Islamophobia.
+Many Muslims find his public rhetoric divisive, claiming it alienates ordinary believers and exacerbates existing tensions between Muslim and non-Muslim communities.
+Tawhidi's frequent appearances in Western media, where he often harshly criticizes some mainstream Islamic practices, have led some to label him as a tool for perpetuating Islamophobia.

 Tawhidi's statements and media presence have led to intense online attacks on his character and legitimacy, with groups and forums labeling him an extremist, infidel, or apostate.
 A 2017 report by ABC News noted that Tawhidi had very few supporters in the Muslim community.

-Far right
+Far-right groups

 Tawhidi has been embraced by a number of Western far-right and Islamophobic groups.
 Tawhidi has been accused of being an ally of Australian far-right groups including the Australian Liberty Alliance as well as One Nation.
 Tawhidi had defended One Nation leader Pauline Hanson and supported her stances on a temporary travel ban on individuals from the Middle East during periods of intense ISIS recruitment and escalating Islamist attacks in the UK.